Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Introduction

+A key feature of functional estimation is that, under certain conditions, and when the parameter of interest is “sufficiently smooth” in the data generating distribution, one can construct influence-function-based estimators that converge to the truth faster than the rate at which the nuisance estimators converge to their corresponding targets.
+Throughout, we refer to this general estimation strategy as Double/Debiased Machine Learning (DML), borrowing the terminology from the influential work by \cite{Chernozhukov2018}, which recently popularized these methods.

+A straightforward approach to inference in this context is based on the assumption that the nuisances are estimated accurately enough so that the estimator is asymptotically linear and the Wald interval is valid in large samples.
+As DML estimators exhibit second-order dependence--- involving products or squares--- on the nuisance errors, this condition allows for nonparametric nuisance estimation under structural conditions; e.g, one may assume nuisance convergence faster than $n^{-1/4}$-rates.
+However, when the nuisances are of high complexity, asymptotic linearity can be an heroic assumption. {For example, if the nuisances are not sufficiently smooth or sparse,} the functional minimax rate of convergence {is} slower than $n^{-1/2}$ \citep{robins2009semiparametric, bradic2019minimax, balakrishnan2023fundamental, jin2024structure}.

+Several authors have studied inference in settings where standard conditions for asymptotic linearity fail.
+A broad strategy is to construct estimators whose leading bias depends more weakly on nuisance estimation error than does that of the DML estimator; higher-order influence function theory is a prominent example \citep{robins2017minimax}.
+Yet, \cite{balakrishnan2023fundamental} and \cite{jin2024structure} have shown that, in a strong sense, improvements over DML can only be attained under conditions on the data distribution that are not fully exploited by the DML estimator.
+We provide a detailed review of existing results on inference beyond standard Wald intervals in Section \ref{section:lit_review} of the Supplement.

-To the best of our knowledge, the problem of constructing confidence intervals when the convergence rate is slower than $n^{-1/2}$ or the asymptotic distribution may not be Gaussian, while remaining agnostic to the analysts’ choice of nuisance models, is largely open.
-In this work, we aim to make progress toward this goal by proposing adding a perturbation-and-filtering step to DML; we refer to this approach as \textit{Perturbed DML}.
-The perturbation step repeatedly injects noise into the fitting process of the nuisance models yielding a collection of perturbed DML estimators and corresponding Wald intervals.
-A properly filtered union is then taken to be the final confidence set.
-Under suitable conditions, such set retains coverage without being overly conservative, even when the parameter is not estimated at the parametric rate.
+To the best of our knowledge, the construction of confidence intervals that are agnostic to nuisance-model specification remains largely unexplored when the estimator converges at a rate slower than $n^{-1/2}$ or has a non-Gaussian limiting distribution.
+In this work, we make progress toward this goal by adding a perturbation-and-filtering step to DML; we refer to this approach as \textit{Perturbed DML}.
+The perturbation step repeatedly injects noise into the fitting process of the nuisance models, yielding a collection of perturbed DML estimators and corresponding Wald intervals.
+A properly filtered union is then taken as the final confidence set.
+Under suitable conditions, this set retains coverage without being overly conservative, even when the parameter of interest is not estimated at the $n^{-1/2}$ rate.